MethukiDesilva/student-managing-system/README.md

 ## Key Design Decisions
 Course-to-Module and Module-toLecturer relationships are many to many, so without duplicating data acorss rows, it was solved by creating seperate associative tables each holding just the foreign keys- a standard normalisation technique to avoid repeating group data.

+Several Fields use CHECK constraints ro restrict values to a fixed set o valid options (eg: CourseLevel only accepts 'UG' or 'PG', PaymentStatus only accepts 'Paid or 'Partial'), so invalid data is rejected by the database itself rather than relying on the application layer to find mistakes.